bahmutov/cypress-examples/docs/recipes/checking-multiple-elements.md

 Imagine that we have a list of items, each item has multiple parts to check.
 For example, here is a Task list with the title, priority, and status fields.
 We often need to find the list of elements and check the specific fields inside each element.

+📺 Watch this recipe explained in the video [Introducing The cy.elements Query Command From Cypress-map Plugin](https://youtu.be/4mFZMQpzBIU).

 <!-- fiddle Cy.elements example -->

 ```html